 A biological comparison: the human chin - a functionless feature that is a developmental consequence of the reduction of the anterior tooth row.

-- Evolutionary heritage: Organisms must work with what they inherit.
+Evolutionary heritage: Organisms must work with what they inherit.
 Indeed the variety of ways in which they have addressed biomechanical problems - each in some way suboptimal but all good enough - testifies to that fact.
 E.G.: rapid swimming in vertebrates and cephalopods.
-Rapid undulations of the body is more energetically efficient than cephalopod "jet-propulsion," in which they must expend energy hauling their reaction mass (water) around inside their mantles before expelling it; yet there squids are, the victims of their ancestral heritage, doing the best they can.
+Rapid undulations of the body is much more energetically efficient than cephalopod "jet-propulsion," in which they must expend energy hauling their reaction mass (water) around inside their mantles before expelling it; yet there cephalopods are, the victims of their ancestral heritage, doing the best they can.

 The result is that few structures are adaptively optimal, as in the classic panda's thumb.
 (Another structure constrained by evolutionary history.)